c-flory/rpi-timelapse/README.md

 Note:
 A photo taken with the camera module will be around 2.4MB.
 This is about 425 photos per GB.

+This setup sets the camera to take a photo every minute.

 Taking 1 photo per minute would take up 1GB in about 7 hours.
 This is a rate of about 144MB per hour or 3.3GB per day.